MoazMohamedHamzaGaber/Bookly-App/README.md

-Bookly : This application is used to display books for free باستخدام #flutter
+Bookly : This application is used to display books for free.

 #This_App_included
 ✅ Splash Screen
 ✅ Home Screen